-While Bitcoin is the most prominent cryptocurrency, Monero has established itself as the top privacy-focused coin.
-It evolved from the CryptoNote protocol and offered enhancements over Bytecoin.
-Monero is an open-source, community-driven project, continuously maintained by contributors who prioritize privacy, decentralization, and scalability.
+While Bitcoin dominates by market capitalisation and name recognition, Monero (XMR) has established itself as the leading privacy-focused cryptocurrency.
+It evolved from the CryptoNote protocol — originally implemented in Bytecoin — and introduced a set of cryptographic techniques that made transaction privacy a default, unconditional property rather than an optional feature.
+Monero is an open-source, community-driven project maintained by contributors who prioritise privacy, decentralisation, and adaptive scalability.

 Privacy